LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 :c:func:`SPRKStepReset()`, call :c:func:`SPRKStepEvolve()` again to continue
 solving the problem.
 By default the next call to :c:func:`SPRKStepEvolve()` will use the step size computed by SPRKStep prior to calling :c:func:`SPRKStepReset()`.
-To set a different step size or have SPRKStep estimate a new step size use :c:func:`SPRKStepSetInitStep()`.

-One important use of the :c:func:`SPRKStepReset()` function is in the treating of jump discontinuities in the RHS functions.
-Except in cases of fairly small jumps, it is usually more efficient to stop at each point of discontinuity and restart the integrator with a readjusted ODE model, using a call to :c:func:`SPRKStepReset()`.
-To stop when the location of the discontinuity is known, simply make that location a value of ``tout``.
-To stop when the location of the discontinuity is determined by the solution, use the rootfinding feature.
-In either case, it is critical that the RHS functions *not* incorporate the discontinuity, but rather have a smooth extension over the discontinuity, so that the step across it (and subsequent rootfinding, if used) can be done efficiently.
-Then use a switch within the RHS functions (communicated through ``user_data``) that can be flipped between the stopping of the integration and the restart, so that the restarted problem uses the new values (which have jumped).
-Similar comments apply if there is to be a jump in the dependent variable vector.

 .. c:function:: int SPRKStepReset(void* arkode_mem, realtype tR, N_Vector yR)